sg893052/sonic-buildimage/L2/UDLD/SONiC_UDLD_FDS.md

 ## 3.6 User Interface
 ### 3.6.1 Data Models
-Openconfig YANG model is not available for UDLD, we are proposing the following openconfig extension for UDLD [OC-UDLD-EXT-YANG](openconfig-udld-ext.yang).
+OpenConfig YANG model is not available for UDLD, we are proposing the following openconfig extension for UDLD [OC-UDLD-EXT-YANG](openconfig-udld-ext.yang).
 KLISH CLIs continue to use SONIC YANG.[SONIC-UDLD-YANG](sonic-udld.yang)

-UDLD Openconfig YANG tree:
+UDLD OpenConfig YANG tree:
 ```
 module: openconfig-udld-ext
   +--rw udld